About me, my cats and my motivation for making this website:

 Some will say that this is very rich coming from someone who is an appreciator of Scottish Fold cats, but as of this point in time (December 2019), I believe that the majority of cats who were bred responsibly have good chances (over 70% or more) of living long lives with no discomfort from their ears or joints, especially if they receive joint supplements on a daily basis to aid their mobility, such as glucosamine and chondroitin.
 I believe these numbers could be improved significantly through better breeding practices.
 No one enforces any set of breeding standards at the moment, so it is up to YOU, the buyer, to choose an ethical breeder who knows what they’re doing.
 And I’m here to help you find the right person, by using The Checklist.

-I would like to see studies done that concentrate on why some lines seem to stay healthy although all folded ear cats have the same gene mutation TRPV4 as identified by Barbara Gandolfi and her team.
+I would like to see studies done that concentrate on why some lines seem to stay healthy although all folded ear cats have the same mutation of the TRPV4 gene as identified by Barbara Gandolfi and her team.
 Read more This gene is responsible for both the osteochondrodysplasia causing their folded ears, as well as the condition referred to as OCD on this website, which is similar to painful arthritis in their bones and joints (especially affecting the tail, back, legs and paws).

 In the article they write:

 Interestingly, the age at onset of clinical signs, as well as severity and the progression of the secondary new bone formation is highly variable among affected heterozygous cats.
 Whether genetic or environmental factors are responsible for the observed phenotypic differences is yet to be determined.– B. Gandolfi and colleagues: View Source

 Learning more about the other factors involved might not only improve the health of future generations of Scottish Fold cats, but also advance human medicine as well.
 We also suffer from conditions with a hereditary component that progresses in individuals at different rates, such as osteoarthritis.